JarKanni/wind_check/README.md

 # Introduction
-Checks NOAA forecasts for wind greater than 5mph
+Asks user for zip code, then checks NOAA's weekly forecasts for wind greater than 5mph.

 # Requirements